Zaanse Schans is a neighborhood in the Dutch town of Zaandam, near Amsterdam.

 Clogs are a popular tourist souvenir.

 The cheese farm was my favourite place to visit in Zaanse Schans.
-Upon arrival, we were given a short demo on the cheese making process, after which we were invited into the shop to taste their smorgasbord of cow, sheep and goat cheese in a variety of flavours: pepper, paprika, pesto, truffle, and even coconut!!
+Upon arrival, we were given a short demo on the cheese making process, after which we were invited into the shop to taste their smorgasbord of cow, sheep and goat cheeses in a variety of flavours: pepper, paprika, pesto, truffle, and even coconut!!

 Generous samples and free tasting!
 Cheese heaven!